Pet Safety in Bloom: Which Flowers Are Dangerous for Pets?

 • Hydrangeas

-• Dogs and Cats: Contain cyanogenic glycosides, which can cause vomiting, depression, diarrhea, and other gastrointestinal disturbances if ingested.
+• Dogs and Cats: These contain cyanogenic glycosides, which can cause vomiting, depression, diarrhea, and other gastrointestinal issues if ingested.

 • Peonies